-Year 6 SUMME R Key Theme : Pop Art Oı ır UK Alma - narrative suspense Grapl nic novels- The Arrival (Herts) Discussion Our UK - persuasive brochures Take one poet Spelling Grammar Composition Word families How words are related by meaning as synonyms and Shows flexibility in the use of narrative e.g. ability to experiment with story based on antonyms opening- starting in midst of circumstances or with snatches of dialogue or common words, with narrator synopsis showing how Develops points of view and 'authorial voice' e.g. asides to readers, comments words are related on actin, indication of characters thought's and/ or feelings, bias / balances in form and viewpoints in discursive texts meaning NARRATIVE- MOVING BEYOND: In all the stated aspects of writing, pupils will be expected to explain and justify their choices in relation to the impact on the reader Words that can be nouns and Effect on audience verbs writes in a range of genres/ forms, taking account of different audiences and purposes selects appropriate style and form to suit specific purpose and audience drawing upon knowledge of different text types Words with a long varies vocabulary with confidence in order to create effects; ambitious and precise vocabulary choices e.g. can discuss alternative o sound spelt ou vocabulary choices that they could have used and rejected, and explain why they ultimately decided upon the one chosen or ow demonstrates a sustained awareness of the reader through pacing, elaboration and justification and use of devices consistent with the text type (cliffhangers, dramatic pauses, flashbacks, shifts in viewpoint) Words ending in - controls elaboration and imaginative detail in prose and poetry e.g. influence of earlier events on what follows in a narrative; illuminating ible selection of the subject's formative early experiences in a biography Words ending in - takes account of multi-faceted viewpoints, acknowledges situations that do not have a simple solution and offers considered opinion in i bly non-fiction when writing on complex topics, establishes convincing voice (for example an expert view, an authoritative stance) or appropriate register (for example sustained formal, impersonal and technical language for official writing)
+Year 6 SUMMER Key Theme : Pop Art Our UK Alma - narrative suspense Graphic novels- The Arrival (Herts) Discussion Our UK - persuasive brochures Take Take one poet 2 111 T Spelling Grammar Composition Word families How words are related by meaning as synonyms and Shows flexibility in the use of narrative e.g. ability to experiment with story based on antonyms opening- starting in midst of circumstances or with snatches of dialogue or common words, with narrator synopsis showing how words are related Develops points of view and 'authorial voice' e.g. asides to readers, comments on actin, indication of characters thought's and/ or feelings, bias / balances in form and viewpoints in discursive texts meaning NARRATIVE- MOVING BEYOND: viewpoints in discursive texts illeaning vill he evnected to explain and justify their choices in relation to the impact on the reader Words that can in an the stated aspects of writing, pupils w iii be expected to explain and justify their choices in relation to the impact on the reader be nouns and Effect on audience verbs writes in a range of genres/ forms, taking account of different audiences and purposes selects appropriate style and form to suit specific purpose and audience drawing upon knowledge of different text types Words with a long varies vocabulary with confidence in order to create effects; ambitious and precise vocabulary choices e.g. can discuss alternative o sound spelt ou - and explain why they ultimately decided upon the one chosen or ow demonstrates a sustained awareness of the reader throug h pacing, elaboration and justification and use of devices consistent with the text type (cliffhangers, dramatic pauses, fla Words ending in - controls elaboration and imaginative detai l in prose and p poetry e.g. influence of earlier events on what follows in a narrative; illuminating ible selection of the subject's formative early experiences in a biography Words ending in - • situations that do not have a simple solution and offers considered opinion in i bly non-fiction when writing on complex topics, Synonyms and establishes convincing voice (for example an expert view, an authoritative stance) or appropriate register (for example sustained antonyms formal, impersonal and technical language for official writing) attempts to express complex ideas as simply and clearly as possible; uses nouns/verbs and phrases with precision uses apt figurative language to create extended imagery; creates vivid pictures in the reader's mind through inference and suggestion as well as the literal e.g. through "showing, not telling"; some imagery is sustained across the text e.g. recurring, significant motifs, references to particular elements ('the sun watched over them... the sun hid itself amongst the clouds, as though it were embarrassed by their actions... and now it was dark and the damage had been done'), sustained metaphors or recurring motifs support thematic aims in poetry develops increasingly sophisticated and mature themes that show some insight of social and cultural issues outside of own experience Sentence structure and punctuation uses a range of sentence types to create fluid blocks of text or to create textual effects, e.g. repetition to convey boredom; a series of short sentences for anger; a jarring movement between sentences to create a sense of shock manipulates tense for effect and sustains control throughout e.g. a script for a "live" news broadcast written in various tenses: 'eyewitnesses have claimed that the suspect circled the victim...reports are coming in that...the chief inspector has just confirmed that support will be drawn from neighbouring forces...'